'Players & managers make more mistakes'

 Last updated on .From the section Celtic

-Celtic boss Ange Postecoglou has seen more mistakes from players and managers than he has from referees this season.
+Celtic manager Ange Postecoglou says there have been "a hell of a lot more mistakes" from players and managers this season than by match officials.

-Match officials have been in the spotlight following a number of contentious decisions this term.
+Referees and their assistants have been in the spotlight following a number of contentious decisions this term.

-Livingston's David Martindale felt Nick Walsh got decisions wrong in the lead up to two goals in Celtic's 3-1 win.
+Livingston boss David Martindale felt Nick Walsh got decisions wrong in the lead up to two goals in Celtic's 3-1 win on Sunday.

-Martindale was unhappy Celtic's opening goal came from a corner that replays suggested should not have been given because the ball last touched Hoops right-back Anthony Ralston before going out of play.
+Celtic's opening goal at Livingston came from a corner, with replays suggesting that the ball last touched the visitors' Anthony Ralston before going out of play.

-The Livingston manager also felt Celtic midfielder Tom Rogic handled the ball prior to a cross that was turned into his own net by Nicky Devlin in the Scottish Premiership leaders' victory last weekend.
+Livingston manager Martindale also felt Celtic midfielder Tom Rogic handled the ball prior to a cross that was turned into his own net by Nicky Devlin in the Scottish Premiership leaders' victory last weekend.

-However Postecoglou feels there is too much focus on the performance of officials.

-"It seems a lot of the analysis of games here is more 'referee watch' than analysis of the actual game," said the Australian.
+"It seems a lot of the analysis of games here is more 'referee watch' than analysis of the actual game," said Postecoglou.

-"Yes we got a corner we maybe shouldn't have but there are still a hell of a lot things that need to happen for us to score from that resultant corner.
+"Yes we got a corner we maybe shouldn't have, but there are still a hell of a lot things that need to happen for us to score from that resultant corner.

 "But it is very easy for people to look for those kind of things.
 If people think we are in our position because we are getting favourable decisions by officials then more power to them, we will just keep doing what we are doing."